Preparing & Arriving For Your Tattoo

 Arriving at the studio and preparing for your tattoo…

 Parking: Free two-hour parking is available directly outside of the studio and on the surrounding streets.
-For all-day parking, please see our comprehensive parking guide if you’d like to know where you can park before you make your journey.
+For all-day parking, please see our comprehensive parking guide.

-Consent form: When you arrive at the studio, our studio assistant Tayla will greet you, confirm which artist you’re seeing, and offer you a consent form to fill out.
-The consent form is fairly straightforward, but Tayla can assist you in filling it or clarifying anything sections if required.
+Consent form: When you arrive at the studio, our studio assistant will greet you, confirm which artist you’re seeing, and give you a consent form to fill out.
+The consent form is fairly straightforward, but we can help you fill it in or clarify anything if needed.
 Hand/finger & face tattoos require an additional waiver.

 During the tattoo…